 No bar is complete without a bartop.
 I was coincidentally taking a class on stagecraft, so I decided to build a robot-ready bartop as a final project.

-The top is a butcher-block-style pine tabletop with features CNC routed in to guide spilled liquids into a drip tray.
-It isn’t much classier, but it helps.
+The top is a butcher-block-style pine tabletop with features CNC routed in to guide spilled liquids into a magnetically mounted drip tray.